-The second annual Winter event - When the Dust Settles - with Shannon from the Richeson School and Art Gallery in Kimberly, Wisconsin was CREATIVE, ENRICHING AND FUN!
+The third annual Winter event - When the Dust Settles - with Shannon from the Richeson School and Art Gallery in Kimberly, Wisconsin was CREATIVE, ENRICHING AND FUN!
 It was held at:

 We continued the tradition of a pastel painting exchange, as well as general holiday merry-making next year.
-The food was OUTSTANDING - yum yum!
-Thank you to Marcia Gorra for hosting again!
+The pot-luck offerings gave us all a gourmet lunch!
+Thank you for everyone who attended and special appreciation, as always, to Marcia Gorra-Patek for hosting again!

 NEXT MEMBERSHIP MEETING ANNOUNCEMENT!

 The next meeting of the Wisconsin Pastel Artists will be on

 Wednesday, March 13th, from 6:30 to 8:30 p.m.